Codewars CEO Jake Hoffner provides 10 valuable traits he looks for in a software engineer.

 So, you want to be a software engineer.
 You did the work, put in the time, and are ready to pursue one of the most in-demand jobs on the market.

 You may be wondering how to get a job as a software engineer or if you have what it takes to get hired.
-Aside from impressive technical skills, there are several other traits employers, myself included, seek out when hiring for software engineering positions.
+Aside from impressive technical skills and nailing the developer interview questions1, there are several other traits employers, myself included, seek out when hiring for software engineering positions.
 Hiring the right software engineers is critical to a company's success.
 While testing a potential hire's coding ability should be the first step in assessing fit, technical skill is only one requisite of the job.
 There are other skill sets in high demand.

 Aside from strong computer programming fundamentals and a promising professional portfolio, job seekers need to possess a range of soft skills to succeed in software engineering roles.
 From the perspective of an employer, here are skills employers look for when hiring a 10 software engineer.